-A second typical reaction to an NP-completeness or NP-hardness result is the quest for a special structure of practical interest that can lead to polynomial-complexity solutions for the problem at hand.
-In fact, the seminal works in [1] and [19], which established the first NP-completeness results for the problem of the RAS state safety, also discussed certain conditions on the sequences of the resource-allocation requests posed by the RAS process types that would lead to a safety assessment of polynomial complexity with respect to the size of the underlying RAS.
-Generally speaking, these conditions imply the existence of easily identifiable transition sequences leading to a monotonic increase of the pool of free resources in the RAS behavioral space $G(\Phi)$, which, as in the case of the ordered RAS states, further enables a greedy search for a transition sequence that will terminate all of the active process instances.
+A second typical reaction to an NP-completeness or NP-hardness result, is the quest for "special structure" of practical interest that can lead to polynomial-complexity solutions for the problem at hand.
+In fact, the seminal works of [1], [19] that established the first NP-completeness results for the problem of the RAS state safety, also discussed certain conditions on the sequences of the resource allocation requests posed by the RAS process types that would lead to safety assessment of polynomial complexity w.r.t. the size of the underlying RAS.
+Generally speaking, these conditions imply the existence of easily identifiable transition sequences leading to a monotonic increase of the pool of the free resources in the RAS behavioral space $G(\Phi)$ , which, as in the case of the "ordered" RAS states, further enables a greedy search for a transition sequence that will terminate all the active process instances.